PROVIDING OPPORTUNITIES

 This application is in the form of a written response listing experience and learnings from previous productions, plus a resume of productions and roles undertaken.

-Applications for 2026 Performing Arts scholarships have closed.
+Applications for 2027 Performing Arts scholarships are now open.

 PAINTING | PRINT MAKING | DRAWING | MIXED MEDIA | PHOTOGRAPHY | SCULPTURE